-Can I include external documents for digital signature?
+Can I include external documents for electronic signature?

 Yes.
 After generating the Class documents, click the Send for Signature button and you will be redirected to the DocuSign page, where the Class documents and signatories’ information is pre-filled.
 You can then upload external documents to the same ‘envelope’ for your clients to review and sign electronically.

-Can I include only the external documents for digital signature?
+Can I include only the external documents for electronic signature?

 Yes.
 You need to start by using the send for signature feature, from either the single report or report pack from Class.
 Once you are redirected to the DocuSign interface, you can remove the Class documents and upload your own documents as needed.
 You can still track those requests via the Signature Tracking page on Class.

-Who can use the digital signature feature in my business?
+Who can use the electronic signature feature in my business?

-Can I see all the digital signature requests created for my business?
+Can I see all the electronic signature requests created for my business?

 Yes.
 You can navigate to the Business level > Signature Tracking and apply the ALL filter.